 Who Was Vincent Van Gogh?

-Vincent Willem van Gogh (March 30, 1853 to July 29, 1890) was a post-impressionist painter whose work, notable for its beauty, emotion and color, highly influenced 20th-century art.
+Vincent Willem van Gogh (March 30, 1853 to July 29, 1890) was a post-Impressionist painter whose work - notable for its beauty, emotion and color - highly influenced 20th-century art.
 He struggled with mental illness, and remained poor and virtually unknown throughout his life.
-Van Gogh died in France at age 37 from a self-inflicted gunshot wound.

 Van Gogh’s Paintings and Artwork